storyful/storyful-mrss-doc/README.md

 *   media:content with url to the video file and the lang (typically en) of the video file.
 Where the video duration is known, we populate the optional duration attribute (in seconds).
 *   media:keywords as written by Storyful staff.
 *   media:category as chosen by Storyful staff.
+*   media:text provides an audio transcription of the video with start and end time offsets.
 *   media:thumbnail with the url of a key frame from the video.
 Items may have more than one thumbnail reference with alternative sizes and crops.
 The width and height of thumbnails are included as attributes, if known.

 * There are also several Ooyala elements which are temporary and should not be relied on.